nodejs/node/doc/api/test.md

 **Note:** The `afterEach` hook is executed after each individual test in a test suite, regardless of whether the test passed or failed.
 This hook is commonly used for cleaning up resources or resetting state between tests.
-It's important to note that the `afterEach` hook is guaranteed to run after every test, even if any of the tests fail.
+The `afterEach` hook is guaranteed to run after every test, even if any of the tests fail.

 ```js
 describe('tests', async () => {